Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Saatva provides free White Glove delivery within the contiguous United States.
 This service includes old mattress removal.
 Shipping to Alaska and Hawaii is not currently available, but in certain circumstances Saatva can refer customers in these states to logistic companies for transport.

 Saatva mattresses are made to order.
 While expedited delivery options are not available, Saatva can sometimes process an order faster by reconsigning a cancelled or revised order.

 Tuft & Needle Shipping Policy

 Tuft & Needle offers free standard shipping within the contiguous United States.
 Shipping to Alaska and Hawaii is available for an additional charge.
 Same day delivery is offered in Phoenix, Austin, and Los Angeles for an additional $50 charge.
-T&N ships each mattress as a bed in a box.
-Orders are typically delivered within three to seven business days.
+T&N ships each mattress shrink wrapped and compressed in a box.
+Orders are typically delivered within 3 to 7 business days.

 White Glove Delivery is available within the contiguous United States for a $150 charge.
 This service includes old mattress removal.

 Online mattress companies usually take into consideration that the customer cannot try out the mattress prior to purchasing.
 Mattresses purchased online often include a sleep trial, ranging from a few months to a year long, that gives purchasers the opportunity to test the mattress in their homes.
 The sleep trial may include a break-in period before a return can be initiated.